 "Socol was selected in 2017 by the Center for Digital Education, a national organization whose mission is to “nurture a community of thought leaders who are rethinking education with technology as the catalyst,” as one of its 30 top technologists, transformers and trailblazers.
 He is known internationally for his “Toolbelt Theory,” a systemic approach to providing Universal Design for Learning, and has presented his research on globally open technology and contemporary learning spaces.

-"He has taught at Michigan State and Grand Valley State universities and at Pratt Institute.
+"He has taught at Michigan State, and Grand Valley State universities, as well as through the University of Pennsylvania, the University of North Carolina Wilmington, and at Pratt Institute.
 He also was a consultant for assistive technology for Michigan’s Vocational Rehabilitation Agency.
 He received his Bachelor of Arts from Grand Valley State University and holds certifications in Assistive Technology from the University of California at Northridge and in Employment Training from Michigan State University."

 "Ira Socol's 'Drool Room' is a tough read - but a rewarding one.
 It's tough because it pulls no punches.
 The reader is hit repeatedly by the circumstances of the author's childhood.
 The drool room of the title refers to a room for learners with profound special needs at the author's first school.
 The six-year-old Socol is highly intelligent - but is labelled 'special needs' because of his 'word-blindness'.
 Back in 1960s New York, there isn't a word for dyslexia.
 The system is blind to the condition and does not know how to work with him - despite the best efforts of individual staff members.
 Throw in a spirited child's tendency to hyperactivity and a troubled home life - and the system starts to roll back and crush the life and spirit of the young boy." - a reader's review